Low Back Pain

 🔴 Prolonged standing, bad posture at work, driving for long periods of time, sedentary life and abrupt movements are aggravating factors.

 🎯 Treatment of low back pain focuses on minimizing pain and improving spine mobility.
-The recommended treatment is multifactorial and results from the causes of pain in the lumbar area.
+The recommended treatment is multifactorial and is based on the underlying causes of lower back pain.

 Photos